 Pachira Aquatica (Money Tree)

 One of my favorite podcasts, Affordable Interior Design, talked about how easy money trees are to care for and the large ones are only $24.99.
 They also have such interesting braided trunks and are hard to kill, but not impossible.

-If you are a believer in Feng Shui they are also best placed in a home office.
-We don’t have one, but we use our dining room as an office 360 days of the year.
+If you are a believer in Feng Shui, they are best placed in a home office.
+We don’t have a home office, but we use our dining room as an office 360 days of the year.
 I placed our money tree inside the window of our dining room.

 - Where to Put It – These trees love bright indirect light.
-It’s good to rotate them every time you water them.
+It’s good to rotate them every time you water.

-- When to Water – Money trees like to be wet so it’s hard to over-water them.
-I water mine twice a week when it’s warm and less frequently in the winter.
-You should test the top one to two inches of soil with your finger, and water when that’s dry.
+- When to Water – Money trees need regular watering.
+They like to be wet so it’s hard to over-water them.
+I water mine twice a week in the warmer months and less frequently in the winter.
+You should test the top inch of soil with your finger, and water when that’s dry.

 - What to Add (fertilize) – Don’t add any fertilizer in the winter.
-I add some organic fertilizer every two weeks in the spring and summer.
+I add some organic fertilizer every two weeks in the spring and summer months.

 - How to Pot – It’s a good idea to plant these in potting soil in a tall narrow pot if you want them to grow up instead of out.
 Whatever shape pot you choose, they do better in a smaller pot that holds less water.

 If you want to learn more about caring for your money tree and learn why it’s called a money tree, watch this video.